How to Clean Mouse Droppings Safely

 Rat droppings -signs of rats

-To be on the safe side, we advise you to set a mouse trap and to keep an eye for any other signs of infestation like droppings, torn paper, and suspicious sounds.
-If you manage to corner a mouse, don't attempt to grab it as it can bite you.
+To be on the safe side, we advise you to set a mouse trap and to keep an eye for any other signs of infestation like gnaw marks on food packaging, torn paper, footprints of mice with four-toed fronts and five-toed backs and suspicious sounds.
+If you manage to corner a mouse, don’t attempt to grab it as it can bite you.
 Although not that painful, mouse bites also hold the risk of transmitting diseases.

 Call us